WHAT REASONING IS AND

 having to give serious consideration to the implications of our actions.

-Now, human emotions evolved over tens of thousands of years, but human
+Human emotions evolved over tens of thousands of

-environment, sometimes emotions work to our benefit, and sometimes to
+synthetic environment, sometimes emotions work to our benefit, and

-our detriment.
-We depend on them in emergencies; but we'd be
+sometimes to our detriment.
+We depend on them in emergencies; but

-unwise to trust them when deciding to visit the dentist, what line of
+we'd be unwise to place unquestioning trust in them when deciding to visit the dentist, what

-work to get into, which candidate to vote for, or whether to trust the
+line of work to get into, which candidate to vote for, or whether to

 Imagination